datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 Behind the scenes, data.world is converting all tabular data files into linked data using Semantic Web technolgies.
 This allows you to upload any tabular format, like xlsx, csv, tsv or json, and instantly be able to query and join them without issue.
 SQL is great for this, but SPARQL - which is the query language for linked data - can be more robust and flexible than SQL, allowing for more complex queries.

-We won't cover all that SPARQL can do here, but get to know SPARQL through our [tutorial](https://docs.data.world/documentation/api/sparql.html), and practice loading data with `SPARQL` through the `query` method by adding a `query_type='sparql'` parameter.
+We won't cover all that SPARQL can do here, but get to know it through our [tutorial](https://docs.data.world/documentation/api/sparql.html), and practice loading data with SPARQL through the `query` method by adding a `query_type='sparql'` parameter.

 Let's give it a shot...